Synod of Gangra

-The Synod of Gangra was held in 340, at Gangra (in modern Turkey).
+The Synod of Gangra was a council of the Christian church held in the fourth century, at Gangra (in modern Turkey).
+The exact date is contested, but is generally agreed to be the year 340.

+The synod was arranged with 14 bishops and led by Eusebius of Nicomedia.

 The synod condemned Manichaeans, and their practices.
 The concluding canons of the synod condemned the Manichaeans for their actions, and declared many of their practices anathematised.
+The synod also spoke against the beliefs and actions of Eustathius of Sebaste.

 The canons of the synod condemned and anathematised the practices of: